-Securities Held^(1,2) Ms. Cotte was appointed as a director of Gibson on March 17, 2020.
-Ms. Cotte is currently the Chief Executive Officer of ESG Global Advisors, a firm Shares that bridges the gap between companies and investors on environmental, DSUs social and governance (ESG) factors.
-With over 20 years' legal experience, the last 12 of which has been exclusively focused on ESG, Ms. Cotte is a Value (\$) globally recognized expert on ESG and responsible investment.
-Prior to forming ESG Global Advisors, Ms. Cotte was V.P. & Head of Corporate Governance & Responsible Investment for RBC Global Asset Management and was a member of the firm's Executive Committee.
-Ms. Cotte also serves on the Board of Altius Renewable Royalties.
-Ms. Cotte has a Bachelor of Laws degree from the University of Toronto and holds a Masters of Law from Osgoode Hall Law School at York University.
-Ms. Cotte is a current member of the TSX Listings Advisory Group, the Canadian Coalition for Good Governance's Public Policy Committee and the UN PRI's Global Policy Reference Group.
+Ms. Cotte is currently Managing Director, Head of ESG for Onex Corporation.
+With over 20 years' legal experience, the last 13 of which has been exclusively focused on ESG, Ms. Cotte is a globally recognized expert on ESG and responsible investment.
+She was previously the Chief Executive Officer of ESG Global and prior to that, was V.P. & Head of Corporate Governance & Responsible Investment for RBC Global Asset Management and was a member of the firm's Executive Committee.
+Ms. Cotte also serves on the Board of PowerSchool Holdings, Inc. Ms. Cotte holds a Bachelor of Laws from the University of Toronto and a Masters of Law from Osgoode Hall Law School at York University.
+Ms. Cotte is a current member of the TSX Listings Advisory Group.
 In 2020, Ms. Cotte received a Clean50 award for her leadership in advancing sustainability and clean capitalism in Canada.